 Here are a few red flags to indicate that your model may not be up to par:

 - The inputs are not clearly labeled

 - Numbers are hardcoded in Excel, meaning there are formulas with actual numbers typed in.
 Great financial models should refer to a separate tab for any and all numbers, assumptions so that the model is flexible.

 It’s imperative to work with a quality financial analyst to build financial models that provide you with the business insight you require.
 Quality analysts can be really hard to find, especially if you don’t have a finance background.
 That’s why Paro does all the vetting for you.
-We only accept the top 2% of finance professionals who apply into our network to ensure you’re getting the best talent.
-Hit us up if you want to talk to one of Paro's finance experts about your needs.
+We only accept the top 2% of finance professionals who apply to our network to ensure you’re getting the best talent.
+Hit us up if you want to talk to one of Paro’s finance experts about your needs.